 - Client: Next Thing Co.

-- Role: Design Director, industrial design, 3D modelling, manufacturing
+- Role: Design Director, industrial design, 3D modelling, engineering, manufacturing

 At the beginning of 2014 I started Next Thing Co. with my two friends, Dave and Gus.
 Our goal was to create computer-powered tools that would invite people of all backgrounds to experiment with the process of achieving a desired result, from changing the outputs, inputs, and processes themselves.
 Our first product was OTTO, an open-source linux computer in the form of a retro film camera.
 OTTO has software-defined “modes” which enable it to create images in different ways based on a variety of hardware inputs and software variables.
 It’s primary mode at launch was “GIF” mode which would spit out animated GIFs at the turn of it’s crank.